stelligent/api-indicators/README.md

 While Rails can be installed on many operating systems, we've include detailed instructions for installing on Ubuntu 12.04 LTS.

+## Configuration of Linux Instance

+You'll need to first download and install Ubuntu 12.04 LTS.
+To do this, go to [Ubuntu](http://releases.ubuntu.com/precise/).

 ## Installation of Rails on Ubuntu 12.04 LTS

-You'll need to first download and install Ubuntu 12.04 LTS.
-To do this, go to http://releases.ubuntu.com/precise/.

-After you've installed Ubunu, follow the instructions below (which were adpated from https://www.digitalocean.com/community/articles/how-to-install-ruby-on-rails-on-ubuntu-12-04-lts-precise-pangolin-with-rvm)
+After you've installed Ubunu, follow the instructions below (which were adpated from [digitalocean](https://www.digitalocean.com/community/articles/how-to-install-ruby-on-rails-on-ubuntu-12-04-lts-precise-pangolin-with-rvm)

 1. ```sudo apt-get update```
 1. ```sudo apt-get install curl```